samlich/peertube-plugin-chapters/README.md

 ![WebVTT preview when editing video](https://samli.ch/peertube-chapters/video-edit-small.png)

 Tags can be added to chapters by prefixing them in parenthesis.
 The supported tags are similar to SponsorBlock and include "Sponsor", "Self-promotion", "Interaction reminder" (like, comment, subscribe), "Intro", "Intermission", "Outro", "Credits", or "Non-music" (segment of music).
 These tags are added to chapter data available to other plugins.
+The very cool and awesome [Web Monetization plugin](https://github.com/samlich/peertube-plugin-web-monetization), for example, can be used to allow paying users to automatically skip sponsor spots.

+## Installation

+To install or update the plugin, you must be logged in as the administrator of a PeerTube instance.
+Go to Administration > Plugins/Themes and use the search menu or click "Update" on the already installed plugin.

 ## API